juyongjiang/juyongjiang/README.md

 # -- coding: utf-8 --

 print('''
 Hi there 👋.
-I am Juyong Jiang.
-My research interests are Natural Language Processing, with a focus on Code & Text Generation.
+I am Juyong Jiang, a PhD student at HKUST.
+My research interest is Natural Language Processing, with a focus on Code & Text Generation.
 Follow me. 😄
 ''')
 ```